 Representative Greg Walden of Oregon, Chairman, House Committee on Energy and Commerce

-As chairman of the House Committee on Energy and Commerce, which has jurisdiction over the Department of Health and Human Services, Representative Greg Walden will be charged with guiding any significant changes to the ACA through his committee.
-As the representative for rural eastern Oregon’s 2nd District since his election in 1998, Walden has consistently advocated for affordable health care, especially in rural communities.
-Representative Walden became the co-chair of the Rural Health Care Coalition.
-In 2009, the National Rural Health Association applauded Representative Walden as a “Rural Champion” for his effort to attach an amendment to HR 3200, America's Affordable Health Choices Act of 2009, which would ensure proportional representation for rural America on the committee that advises on Medicare policy.
-Representative Walden has continued to be a strong voice for the underserved rural health care community.
+As chairman of the House Committee on Energy and Commerce, which has jurisdiction over the Department of Health and Human Services, Rep. Greg Walden will be charged with guiding any significant changes to the ACA through his committee.
+As the representative for rural eastern Oregon’s 2nd District since his election in 1998, Rep. Walden has consistently advocated for affordable health care, especially in rural communities.
+He became the co-chair of the Rural Health Care Coalition.
+In 2009, the National Rural Health Association applauded Rep. Walden as a “Rural Champion” for his effort to attach an amendment to HR 3200, America's Affordable Health Choices Act of 2009, which would ensure proportional representation for rural America on the committee that advises on Medicare policy.
+Rep. Walden has continued to be a strong voice for the underserved rural health care community.

-Recently Representative Walden has expressed concern with the impact of the ACA on Oregon residents.
+Recently Rep. Walden has expressed concern with the impact of the ACA on Oregon residents.
 In his literature, he describes how the ACA has driven up insurance costs while reducing choices for Oregonians.
 He specifically discusses how the law set up two new health “co-ops,” which folded within 3 years.
-In response, Representative Walden has joined Speaker Ryan and Representative Brady in advocating for the Republican alternative to the ACA based upon the Empowering Patients First Act (EPFA).
-As chairman of one of the committees to be tasked with the passage of a replacement for the ACA, Representative Walden will seek to ensure representation for the rural communities around the country in the final version.
+In response, Rep. Walden has joined Speaker Ryan and Rep. Brady in advocating for the Republican alternative to the ACA based upon the Empowering Patients First Act (EPFA).
+As chairman of one of the committees to be tasked with the passage of a replacement for the ACA, Rep. Walden will seek to ensure representation for the rural communities around the country in the final version.